tonethar/IGME-230-GDD-2017-Fall/notes/HW-circle-blast-4.md

 Play though a few levels - the game now has a little bit of fun and chaos - primarily as an execution challenge - just trying to stay alive - but what could we do to make this more *fun*?

 - Currently, what does the player have to *learn* to do better at the game?
-Not much, other than staying away from the top and edges of gthe screen.
+Not much, other than staying away from the top and edges of the screen, and learning to watch out for the wrapping circles.
+That's it.
-- One way to make this game better would be to give the player more *choices* - BTW Sid Meier once said that "A game is a series of meaningful choices"
+- One way to make this game better would be to give the player more *choices*, and the ability to learn from and imporve upon those choice.
+BTW - Sid Meier once said that "A game is a series of meaningful choices"
 - Ideas for more choices and player learning:
     - each level should have a goal that is not "get rid of all the circles" because it is tedious to shoot every last circle
     - instead, "protect the 3 colony ships", or "take out the 3 circle-emitting bosses"